Skip to content

 image:docker

-Use image:docker to pass additional options to the GitFlic Runner with Docker type.
+Use image:docker to pass additional options to the GitFlic Runner with the Docker type.

 Keyword type: Job keyword.

-Supported values: Set of additional agent options, which may include:
+Supported values: A set of additional options for the runner, which may include:

-• platform: Selects the image architecture to download.
-If not specified, defaults to the host architecture.
+• platform: Select the image architecture for download.
+If not specified, defaults to the same architecture as the host.

 Example: